To test Neck Rotation range of motion with an inclinometer, follow these steps:

 - Then, instruct the cli...

-Testing Neck Extension range of motion with an inclinometer involves the following steps:
+Testing Neck Flexion range of motion with an inclinometer involves the following steps:

-- Place the Measurz inclinometer on top of the client’s head, and then instruct them to extend their neck backward as far as they can.
+- Place the Measurz inclinometer on top of the client’s head, and then instruct them to flex their neck forward as far as they can.

 Testing Spine Extension range of motion with an inclinometer involves the following steps: